broliver12/goopdoodmfers/README.md

 # GOOPDOODMFERS

 Solidity code for goopdoodmfers NFT collection.
-8000 goopdoodmfers.

 Fan Art, not affiliated with goopdoods or mfers.

-Permission to create derivateive collection granted by creators of both goopdoods & mfers, 2022.
+Permission to create derivative collection granted by creators of both goopdoods & mfers, April 2022.

-### Usage
+## Usage

 #### Setup